 It’s important to dry the food slowly because it helps maintain the food’s nutrients and flavor while drying it evenly.
 You’ll run the dehydrator anywhere between 105-160°F, which is lower than many ovens can maintain consistently.

 It’s also important to ensure you dehydrate the food long enough to preserve it.
 For example, soft or chewy fruits and veggies need to go back in for a while longer.

 2. Put a priority on prepping

 Cleanliness is critical.
-Make sure your cooking space is clean and your hands are thoroughly washed in order to keep foods from becoming contaminated with germs.
+Make sure your cooking space is clean and your hands are thoroughly washed in order to keep foods from becoming contaminated with bacteria.
 While this is always important when preparing food, it’s exceptionally so when the food needs to last a long time.

 Start with healthy fruits and veggies.
 Avoid over-ripe, under-ripe, bruised and/or damaged pieces.
 (If you do have fruit that is too ripe, simply puree it and then dehydrate it in a thin layer on parchment paper; it will turn out like a fruit roll/leather.)

 Prevent browning of fruits.
 Slow down the oxidization process of fruits like apples, bananas, pears and peaches by soaking them in lemon juice for 3 to 5 minutes prior to dehydration.
 Get them into the dehydrator as fast as possible to minimize the loss of flavor and vitamins.

 Season fruits and veggies to add flavor.
 Seasonings like brown sugar, cinnamon, red chili flakes, salt, pepper and thyme are great.

 3. Know your temperatures

 Fruits and veggies should typically be dried at 135° degrees, and meat jerky from 145° to 160° degrees depending on the meat.

 Here is a list of temperatures and times for some common fruits and vegetables.

 Fruit – 135° degrees